Canadian County Memorandum of Trust Form

 Are these forms guaranteed to be recordable in Canadian County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Canadian County that you need to transfer you would only need to order our forms once for all of your properties in Canadian County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Canadian County you only need to order once.

 In Oklahoma, the memorandum of trust is codified at 60 O.S.
 175.6a.
 Executed by a trustee, the memorandum of trust is a recorded document pertaining to real property acquisitions and transfers by an express private trust.